markomitranic/macola/macola.rs/wp-content/plugins/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.7.4 - 2018-05-30 =
+* Added: What's New page no longer shows after every update;
+* Improved: template selection page thumbnails are larger;
+* Improved: updating post notification emails no longer triggers duplicate emails;
+* Improved: translation enhancements.

+= 3.7.3 - 2018-05-22 =
+* Improved: updated dependency libraries to latest versions;
+* Improved: performance of scheduling new welcome emails on sites with many of new subscribers.
+Thanks Donald;
+* Fixed: subscriber import tool no longer complains about filenames with multiple periods;
+* Fixed: scheduled send tasks are properly rescheduled when updating their parent newsletter's options;
+* Fixed: paused post notification emails to not block sending of other emails;
+* Fixed: newsletter subject line with shortcodes does not break sending when using our sending service.
+Thanks, James;
+* Fixed: subscription forms to return less information about the subscriber.

+= 3.7.2 - 2018-05-15 =
+* Added: list of emails a subscriber viewed to GDPR data export;
+* Added: list of links a subscriber clicked to GDPR data export;
+* Added: a tool to forget subscriber's information for GDPR related data erasure;
+* Added: Privacy policy which can be used by WordPress's privacy tool in compliance with GDPR;
+* Improved: performance for sites using many post notification emails.
+Thanks Jose!
+* Fixed: Javascript warnings on segments page are removed.
+* Fixed: custom field values longer than 255 characters can be stored.
+Thanks Scott!

+= 3.7.1 - 2018-05-08 =
+* Added: export of subscriber information (email, personal data and subscription lists) to WordPress 4.9.6 and newer versions in compliance with GDPR requirements;
+* Added: notice for those who use legacy PHP versions (<5.6) - MailPoet recommends upgrading to PHP 7.0 or newer!
+* Improved: sending resource usage has been optimized for large sites.
+Thanks, Jose;
+* Improved: it is now easier to navigate away from the welcome/changelog page;
+* Fixed: functionality to pause and resume sending is restored;
+* Fixed: proper sent count is now displayed for welcome notifications.
+Merci Sébastien!

+= 3.7.0 - 2018-04-25 =
+* Fixed: subscriber search functionality fixed.

+= 3.6.7 - 2018-04-24 =
+* Fixed: duplicates in the database will not stop scheduled newsletters anymore.

+= 3.6.6 - 2018-04-17 =
+* Fixed: missing database records no longer break the sending process.
+Thanks, Catalin;

+= 3.6.5 - 2018-04-10 =
+* Premium: subscriber export tool now supports dynamic segments;
+* Improved: sending was optimized for large newsletters and slow hosts.
+Thanks, Alison;
+* Fixed: help icon functionality was restored for all users.

+= 3.6.4 - 2018-04-03 =
+* Fixed: editing sent emails will not remove them from email archive.
+Thanks David!

+= 3.6.3 - 2018-03-28 =
+* Fixed: scheduled emails can now be sent normally again.
+Thanks Neil;
+* Fixed: sending to dynamic segments (Premium feature).
+Thanks to Jilfar;
+* Fixed: changing the background colour of column layouts no longer corrupts their display.
+Thanks Neil!

+= 3.6.2 - 2018-03-21 =
+* Fixed: sending is faster and uses less resources on sites with large number of emails.
+Thanks Donald and Hostek support team!
+* Fixed: scheduled newsletter task no longer runs non-stop when "site visitor" option is enabled.
+Thanks to @amedic, @conorsboyd and @aspasa for reporting the issue on the forum!

+= 3.6.1 - 2018-03-20 =
+* Fixed: prevents sending from being paused for long time during plugin update.
+Big thanks to Deborah, Kelley, Ciro and Justin!

+= 3.6.0 - 2018-03-20 =
+* Improved: previously used widgets settings in the designer are automatically saved to save you time;
+* Improved: welcome emails are now sent with our API's subscribeToList method, and not just addSubscriber.
+Thanks to Sandra and Donald;
+* Improved: less server resources are required to send to very large number of subscribers;
+* Improved: shortcodes can be used inside URLs when click tracking is enabled.
+Thanks to Bob;
+* Fixed: more reliable screenshots of your email templates;

+= 3.5.1 - 2018-03-13 =
+* Improved: email validation for WordPress user synchronization;
+* Fixed: import no longer discards e-mails with dashes.
+A big thank-you to everyone who reported the issue;
+* Fixed: sending does not get stuck on the last step of the newsletter creation process.
+Thanks, Rene!

+= 3.5.0 - 2018-03-06 =
+* Premium: bulk actions can now be executed on subscribers belonging to a selected segment;
+* Improved: a proper error page is displayed if user credentials can't be verified when clicking a tracked newsletter link.
+Thanks, Bernhard;
+* Fixed: MailPoet polyfills missing mbstring function for WordPress core.
+Thanks Dioni!

 = 3.4.4 - 2018-02-27 =
 * Premium: send emails to WooCommerce customers who purchased a specific product or in a specific product category;